TheOdinProject/curriculum/nodeJS/express/express_forms_validation.md

 ### Introduction

-This lesson will cover how to secure your Node.js / Express applications by using the `express-validator` module to perform validation and sanitization.
-Proper form handling is how we maintain data integrity and prevent security vulnerabilities in our web applications.
+In this lesson, we'll dive into forms and how to manage them using Express.
+We'll explore ways to secure your Node.js / Express applications by using `express-validator` for validation and sanitization.
+Understanding proper form handling is crucial for maintaining data integrity and protecting your web applications from security risks.

 ### Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.

 - Understanding HTML form elements and their actions.
-- The form handling process in a client-server application.
 - Using `express-validator` for validation and sanitization.
 - Best practices for form design and data integrity.